apache/celeborn/docs/developers/overview.md

 In abnormal cases, such as when the file grows too large, or push data fails, Celeborn spawns a new split of the `PartitionLocation`, and future data within the partition will be pushed to the new split.

-Client keeps the split information and tells reducer to read from all splits of the `PartitionLocation` to guarantee no data is lost.
+`LifecycleManager` keeps the split information and tells reducer to read from all splits of the `PartitionLocation` to guarantee no data is lost.

 ## Data Storage
 Celeborn stores shuffle data in configurable multiple layers, i.e. `Memroy`, `Local Disks`, `Distributed File System`,